tagnja/blog/source/draft/java-basic-concurrency-deep-understanding.md

 - To directly control thread creation and management, simply **instantiate `Thread`** each time.
 - To abstract thread management from the rest of your application, pass the application's task to an **executor**.

 Creating an instance of `Thread` must provide the code that will run in that thread.
-There are two ways to create `Thread` instance:
+There are two ways to create a `Thread` instance:

 - Provide a runnable object.
 - Subclass `Thread`.

-Using a class of implemented `Runnable` interface to create `Thread` instance is more general, because the `Runnable` object can subclass a class other than `Thread`.
+Using a class of implemented `Runnable` interface to create an instance of `Thread` is more general because of the `Runnable` object can subclass a class other than `Thread`.

 Methods of `Thread` class: